aminnj/makers/tableMaker/README.md

 complete=True, you get a full LaTeX document, ready for compilation.
 When it is False, you only get the "\begin{tabular} ... \end{tabular}" part, so you can embed the table in other LaTeX code if desired.

+*Alternatively, if you are lazy and don't care about the details, you can do `tm.makeTable("tables/table1.txt")` to produce `tables/table1.pdf`!
+Easy peasy.*

 ## Syntax